What Is Generative AI Governance

 What is Generative AI?

-Before diving into governance, let’s understand the generative aspect of AI.
-Generative models are a subclass of machine learning models that can produce new content.
+Generative AI models are a subclass of machine learning models that can produce new content.
 They have the ability to “generate” outputs, such as images, music, or even text, that did not exist before.
-A classic example is Generative Adversarial Networks (GANs), which can produce realistic images of faces that don’t belong to real people.

 The majority of the initial wave of generative AI was focused on marketing content creation.
 Now, enterprises are integrating generative AI into more business processes such as self-service business intelligence (BI) and customer service.